-DEPENDENT MEASURES FOR STIMULUS PRESENTED IN THE FIGURE
+DEPENDENT MEASURES FOR STIMULUS PRESENTED IN FIGURE 1

-I. Attitude Towards the Offer Items
+Attitude toward the Offer Items

 Recall that the two stations are equally close to your apartment.
-Thus, your attitude toward going to the two stations should be the same, if their gas prices are the same.
+Thus, your attitude toward going to the two stations should be the same if their gas prices are the same.

-"Compared with filling up the gas at Station A, filling up the gas at Station B is (seven-point scale):
+Compared with filling up the gas at Station A, filling up the gas at Station B is (seven-point scale):

-Favorable-Unfavorable Bad-Good Detrimental-Beneficial Attractive-Unattractive"
+- \\ Favorable-Unfavorable

+- \\ Bad-Good

+- \\ Detrimental-Beneficial

+- \\ Attractive-Unattractive
-Please indicate whether you agree or disagree with the following statement (seven-point scale):

-"Compared with filling up the gas at Station A, I like the idea of filling up the gas at Station better
+Please indicate whether you agree or disagree with the following statement: Compared with filling up the gas at Station A, I like the idea of filling up the gas at Station B better (seven-point scale).

-Strongly disagree - Strongly Agree"

-II.
+\\ Strongly disagree-Strongly agree

 Purchase Intention Measure

 Recall that the two stations are equally close to your apartment.
-Thus, you should be indifferent between going to the two gas stations, if their gas prices are the same.

-"How likely is it that you will drive to Station B, instead of Station A, to fill up your gas?
+Thus, you should be indifferent between going to the two gas stations if their gas prices are the same.
+How likely is it that you will drive to Station B, instead of Station A, to fill up your gas (seven-point scale)?

-Very unlikely - Very Likely
+\\ Very unlikely-Very likely